19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 shall continue in such appointments as if he were appointed as a workplace safety and health officer or a workplace safety and health co-ordinator under section 28 of this Act, respectively, and their respective appointments shall expire on the day their appointments would have expired if this Act had not been enacted.

-(4) Every safety committee established under section 72 of the repealed Act immediately before the appointed day shall, subject to the provisions of this Act, be deemed to be a workplace safety and health committee established under section 29 of this Act.
+(4) Every safety committee established under section 72 of the repealed Act immediately before 1st March 2006 shall, subject to the provisions of this Act, be deemed to be a workplace safety and health committee established under section 29 of this Act.

-(5) Every person who, immediately before the appointed day, is an approved auditor under section 71B of the repealed Act shall continue in such appointments as if he were appointed as a workplace safety and health auditor under section 30 of this Act, and his appointment shall expire on the day his appointment would have expired if this Act had not been enacted.
+(5) Every person who, immediately before 1st March 2006, is an approved auditor under section 71B of the repealed Act shall continue in such appointment as if he were appointed as a workplace safety and health auditor under section 30 of this Act, and his appointment shall expire on the day his appointment would have expired if this Act had not been enacted.

-(6) Every person who, immediately before the appointed day, is an approved person or authorised boiler inspector approved by the Chief Inspector under the repealed Act shall continue in such appointment as if he were an authorised examiner appointed under section 33 of this Act, and his appointment shall expire on the day his appointment would have expired if this Act had not been enacted.
+(6) Every person who, immediately before 1st March 2006, is an approved person or authorised boiler inspector approved by the Chief Inspector under the repealed Act shall continue in such appointment as if he were an authorised examiner appointed under section 33 of this Act, and his appointment shall expire on the day his appointment would have expired if this Act had not been enacted.

-(7) Any permit, certificate or report, made, granted or approved under the repealed Act or its subsidiary legislation shall, so far as it is not inconsistent with the provisions of this Act and except as otherwise expressly provided in this Act or in any other written law, continue and be deemed to have been made, granted or approved under the corresponding provisions of this Act.
+(7) Any permit, certificate or report made, granted or approved under the repealed Act or its subsidiary legislation shall, so far as it is not inconsistent with the provisions of this Act and except as otherwise expressly provided in this Act or in any other written law, continue and be deemed to have been made, granted or approved under the corresponding provisions of this Act.

-(8) Any application or other document lodged for approval under the provisions of the repealed Act before the appointed day and whose application was not approved before that day shall, where applicable, be deemed to be an application or a document lodged for approval under the corresponding provisions of this Act.
+(8) Any application or other document lodged for approval under the provisions of the repealed Act before 1st March 2006 and whose application was not approved before that date shall, where applicable, be deemed to be an application or a document lodged for approval under the corresponding provisions of this Act.

-(9) Where an appeal has been made to the Minister under section 50 of the repealed Act and the appeal has not been dealt with or disposed of immediately before the appointed day, the appeal may be dealt with in accordance with that repealed section as if this Act had not been enacted.
+(9) Where an appeal has been made to the Minister under section 50 of the repealed Act and the appeal has not been dealt with or disposed of immediately before 1st March 2006, the appeal may be dealt with in accordance with that repealed section as if this Act had not been enacted.

 (10) This Act shall not affect —

-(a) any investigation or inquiry commenced or pending under Part V of the repealed Act before the appointed day, and every such investigation or inquiry may be continued and everything in relation thereto may be done in all respects after that day as if this Act had not been enacted;
+(a) any investigation or inquiry commenced or pending under Part V of the repealed Act before 1st March 2006, and every such investigation or inquiry may be continued and everything in relation thereto may be done in all respects after that date as if this Act had not been enacted;

-(b) the continued operation or force of any order, direction or decision of the Chief Inspector or the Minister made under the repealed Act before the appointed day; and
+(b) the continued operation or force of any order, direction or decision of the Chief Inspector or the Minister made under the repealed Act before 1st March 2006; and

-(c) any right of appeal accrued before the appointed day in respect of any such order, direction or decision.
+(c) any right of appeal accrued before 1st March 2006 in respect of any such order, direction or decision.

-(11) Any factory which, immediately before the appointed day, is registered under the repealed Act shall be deemed to be registered under the provisions of this Act.
+(11) Any factory which, immediately before 1st March 2006, is registered under the repealed Act shall be deemed to be registered under the provisions of this Act.

 (12) Any approval, notice, direction, order, requirement or exemption that —

 (a) is given, issued or made under the repealed Act; and

-(b) is in force immediately before the appointed day,
+(b) is in force immediately before 1st March 2006,

 shall have effect for the purposes of any corresponding provision of this Act, unless this Act otherwise provides.

-(13) Where any period of time specified in any provision in the repealed Act is current immediately before the appointed day, this Act shall have effect as if the corresponding provision in this Act had been in force when the period began to run; and (without prejudice to the foregoing) any period of time so specified and current shall be deemed for the purposes of this Act —
+(13) Where any period of time specified in any provision in the repealed Act is current immediately before 1st March 2006, this Act shall have effect as if the corresponding provision in this Act had been in force when the period began to run; and (without prejudice to the foregoing) any period of time so specified and current shall be deemed for the purposes of this Act —

-(a) to run from the date or event from which it was running immediately before that day; and
+(a) to run from the date or event from which it was running immediately before that date; and

 (b) to expire (subject to any provision of this Act for its extension) whenever it would have expired if this Act had not been enacted,

-and any rights, priorities, liabilities, reliefs, obligations, requirements, powers, duties or exemptions dependent on the beginning, duration or end of such a period as above-mentioned shall be under this Act as they were or would have been under that provision in the repealed Act.
+and any rights, priorities, liabilities, reliefs, obligations, requirements, powers, duties or exemptions dependent on the beginning, duration or end of such a period as abovementioned shall be under this Act as they were or would have been under that provision in the repealed Act.

-(14) Any subsidiary legislation made under the repealed Act and in force immediately before the appointed day shall, so far as it is not inconsistent with the provisions of this Act, continue in force in factories as if made under this Act until it is revoked or repealed.
+(14) Any subsidiary legislation made under the repealed Act and in force immediately before 1st March 2006 shall, so far as it is not inconsistent with the provisions of this Act, continue in force in factories as if made under this Act until it is revoked or repealed.

 (15) Any written law or document referring to the repealed Act or any provision thereof shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act or the corresponding provision in this Act, as the case may be.

-(16) For a period of 2 years after the appointed day, the Minister may, by regulations, prescribe such other transitional, incidental and consequential matters arising from the repeal of the repealed Act, as he may consider necessary or expedient.

-(17) In this section, “appointed day” means the date of commencement of this Act.

-### Consequential amendments to other written laws

-68\.
-The provisions of the Acts specified in the first column of the Seventh Schedule are amended in the manner set out in the second column thereof.

 FIRST SCHEDULE